 Sadly none of the other Fitbit activity trackers can monitor your swimming, and Fitbit says you should not swim while wearing them.
 However, they won't immediately break if they get wet.
 I've accidentally jumped into a pool with one, and it was fine afterwards.

-The One and Zip are just splash proof, while the Alta, Alta HR, Charge 2, Charge HR and Blaze are water resistant to 1 ATM (Atmosphere), so theoretically can be submerged up to 10 metres (33ft).
+The One and Zip are just splash proof, while the Alta, Alta HR, Charge 2 and Blaze are water resistant to 1 ATM (Atmosphere), so theoretically can be submerged up to 10 metres (33ft).

 If you need something to monitor your aquatic efforts, then check our our round-up of the best trackers for swimmers.